Iran's defiant nuclear expansion raises bar for Geneva talks

-VIENNA When the U.N.
-Security Council first imposed sanctions on Iran in 2006 to try to make it halt its nuclear activity, the Islamic state had a nascent uranium enrichment program with a couple of hundred centrifuges it was testing.
+VIENNA, Oct 11 When the U.N.
+Security Council first imposed sanctions on Iran in 2006 to try to make it halt its nuclear activity, the Islamic state had a nascent uranium enrichment programme with a couple of hundred centrifuges it was testing.

 Seven years later - a period which has seen the major oil producer come under increasing international punitive measures - it has installed more than 19,000 such machines for processing uranium, which can have both civilian and military purposes.